You’re Not Broken. You’re Just Learning Boundaries

 It turns out, people with boundaries don’t want to be around those who have none.
 When you respect yourself, it becomes obvious when someone else doesn’t.

-Breaking the Cycle: How to Stop Feeling Like a Doormat
+Breaking the Cycle: How to Stop Over-Accommodating

 Here’s how I started the process:

-- Listen to Your Gut – If something feels off or draining, it probably is.
+• Listen to Your Gut – If something feels off or draining, it probably is.
 You don’t need a reason to walk away from discomfort.

-- Get Support – Therapy helped me tremendously.
-If you’re struggling, consider talking to a professional who understands how these patterns form, and how to break them.
+• Get Support – Therapy helped me tremendously.
+If you’re struggling, consider talking to a professional who understands how these patterns form and how to break them.

 The Truth About Respect

-You can’t force someone to respect you.
-But you can stop giving access to people who don’t.
 That’s the power of boundaries.
-It’s not about being confrontational.
-It’s about being intentional with your time, your energy, and your heart.
+You’re not being confrontational.
+You’re being intentional with your time, your energy, and your heart.

 There’s nothing wrong with being kind, generous, or supportive.
-But those traits should never come at the cost of your own well-being.
+But… those traits should never come at the cost of your own well-being.
 You deserve relationships where your no is respected as much as your yes.
 You deserve to take up space in the world without apologizing for it.

 Stop trying to earn love by shrinking yourself.
 The people meant for you won’t ask you to.